 Driving to school and using the parking lot during the day is a privilege and not a right.
 Students who fail to adhere to the parking guidelines (and other High Point Academy rules and procedures) will have their High Point Academy parking permit revoked and will no longer be allowed to drive on campus.
 This will require the student to find an alternate way to and from school.
-Students must apply for driving privileges each year by completing the following:
+Students must apply for driving privileges each year.